Asdiel85/Trave-Log/README.md

 # Welcome to Travel Log Web App!

 This platform allows users to register and share their travel experiences.
 Whether you're a seasoned globetrotter or a weekend explorer, this app provides a space to document and discover amazing journeys.
+Guest users have access to Dashboard and posts details but cannot interact with them, they can login or register.
+Logged in users can create,edit and delete posts(only if they are owners).
+Not owners will be albe to like and dislike(only if it's been liked before) post.(It is not implemented yet) There are two json files extracted from MongoDBCompas with users and posts for testing.
+The password for all the users is: 11111

 ## Quick Links